ironiamison/neural-octopus-w-friends/neural-octopus-docs/docs/player/achievements.md

 ## Overview

-The Neural Octopus achievement system provides goals and rewards for various accomplishments across trading, learning, and community engagement.
+The Papermemes achievement system provides goals and rewards for various accomplishments across trading, learning, and community engagement.
 Achievements are organized into tiers with increasing rewards and recognition.

 ## Achievement Categories